scheme-requests-for-implementation/srfi-209/README.md

-This is an implementation of enumerated types for Scheme, based on a [pre-SRFI specification](https://bitbucket.org/cowan/r7rs-wg1-infra/src/default/EnumsCowan.md) by John Cowan which provides bytestrings for Scheme.
+This is an implementation of enumerated types for Scheme, based on a [pre-SRFI specification](https://bitbucket.org/cowan/r7rs-wg1-infra/src/default/EnumsCowan.md) by John Cowan.
 It should be portable to any R7RS-small implementation with SRFIs 1, 125, 128, and 146.

-From the pre-SRFI's "Rationale":
+From the pre-SRFI's Rationale:

 > Many procedures in many libraries accept arguments from a finite set
 > (usually a fairly small one), or subsets of a finite set to describe